ahmadalrasheed/data-structures-and-algorithms/python/code_challenges/hashtable/README.md

 >insert method for linkedlist :       """
         Take a value and store it in a Node, then insert it to the beginning of the linked list.
         """

+>contains"""
+        Method Indicating if the key exist in the hash map or not

+        arguments:
+        input->string
+        output->boolean
+        """